Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: SYSTEM MODEL

-\section{System Model}
+In contrast to previous approaches, this work formulates a joint optimization problem for sliced and disaggregated RANs that simultaneously minimizes energy consumption and \acs{FH} latency.
+The proposed approach jointly optimizes \acs{FS} selection, dynamic node activation and deactivation, processing and transport energy consumption, and \acs{TSN}-aware latency within a unified formulation.
+It further incorporates realistic deployment scenarios and traffic dynamics to evaluate the impact of network reconfiguration on resource utilization and service-level compliance.
+By jointly considering these interdependent factors, the proposed formulation enables \acs{MNO}s to identify energy-efficient RAN configurations that satisfy the stringent latency and bandwidth requirements of heterogeneous network services.

+\section{SYSTEM MODEL}

-Current mobile networks require a flexible RAN to satisfy network requirements of diverse use cases, while reducing the operations costs, mainly due to energy consumption.
-It can be achieved with a reconfigurable RAN that adapts to the mobile varying demand, thus the network and computing resources are used efficiently to avoid over or under utilization.
-The RAN flexibility lies in its ability to reconfigure, which includes FS selection, function placement, and routing.
-The FS selection is a key configuration since it directly impacts the XH bandwidth and latency requirements.
-Also, VNF placement and PP selection can reduce energy consumption by minimizing the number of active nodes.
-Conversely, to achieve better latency, specially for FH or URLLC services, RAN functions can be placed closer to the UE, and more efficient paths should be selected.
-Thus, a sliced RAN is an effective approach to serve all three services (URLLC, eMBB, and mMTC), where each slice has its own configuration to meet their specific requirements.
+Modern mobile networks demand a flexible RAN capable of supporting heterogeneous use cases while reducing operational expenses, particularly those associated with energy consumption.
+This objective can be achieved through a reconfigurable RAN that dynamically adapts to varying traffic demands, thereby improving the utilization of network and computing resources and avoiding over- or under-provisioning.
+RAN flexibility encompasses FS selection, function placement, and routing.
+FS selection is a critical configuration, as it directly affects XH bandwidth and latency requirements.
+Similarly, VNF placement and PP selection can reduce energy consumption by minimizing the number of active nodes.
+In contrast, strategically placing RAN functions closer to the user equipment (UE) and selecting efficient paths can reduce latency, particularly for FH or URLLC traffic.
+To jointly address service heterogeneity and resource efficiency, a sliced RAN is an effective paradigm for concurrently serving eMBB, URLLC, and mMTC services, in which each slice is provisioned with a dedicated configuration to meet its specific performance requirements.